The Lone Star State

-Native Texas was largely a vast undesirable place to live, until oil, or “Texas Tea” was found beneath the surface.
+Native Texas was largely a vast, arid, undesirable place to live, until oil, or “Texas Tea” was found beneath the surface.
 After this, everything changed forever.

 These may be only some of the reasons why Texan’s see themselves as entities unto themselves, being indigenously not as hard-core about Southern tradition as the rest of their east Southern brethren.
 They had a different cultural history, followed shortly thereafter by staggering wealth, based on oil and cowboy driven livestock.

 Personally I think Texas made a mistake when it joined the Union, because if it had remained a Republic, it would now be a wealthy independent oil emirate; and a major secondary exporter of everything from Stetson hats, Rodeo, and fine filet mignon all the way down the food chain to McDonald’s suet laden beef scrapple.

 Texans are however notoriously hard core about Texas history and traditions, always being quick to let you know they are the biggest, bestest, firstest and mostest on just about anything or any topic you can think of; except for having their egos reigned in a bit when Alaska signed up to be a State too.
 Even that did not put much of a damper on it.